humorless/replware/content/who.md

 I am **Laurence Chen**, and **REPLWARE** is my IT consulting company.

-My mission is to empower technology professionals, especially CTOs, CIOs, and CDOs, enabling them to operate efficiently at the strategic level and communicate effectively with a high degree of clarity.
+My mission is to empower senior technical people to operate effectively at the strategic level and communicate with a high degree of clarity.

-As a technical professional, are you actively involved in strategic-level work?
-Perhaps you participate in daily strategic meetings within the company, possibly overseeing multiple subordinates.
-In terms of management, you harness the capabilities of individuals to enhance overall productivity.
-How about on the technical side?
-Are you fully utilizing the available technical resources?
+Many technical departments have the same problem: Working hard day after day, but still chasing the deadline.
+The more things we build, the more there are to maintain.
+The essence of the problem is that we usually do not work at the domain problem level and are dragged into low-level details too often.
+In other words, we do not work strategically enough.

-This is where I come in.
-I can collaborate with you, impart necessary knowledge to both you and your team, and consequently, achieve rapid and sustainable results.
+That is why you need me: I can collaborate with you, transfer necessary knowledge to you and your team, and thus achieve fast and sustainable results.